horseshoe/horseshoe/README.md

 Named expressions are scoped to the context in which they are declared and can be overridden at lower level scopes.
 They always take precedence over equivalently named methods on the current context object.
 If a method is preferred over a named expression, it can be prefixed (using `./` or `../`), since named expressions can not be invoked using prefixes.

-Root-level named expressions in each partial template are made available to the calling template when a partial is included (`{{> f }}` includes all root-level expressions from the partial "f" at the current scope).
+Root-level named expressions in each partial template can be imported into the calling template when a partial is included (`{{> f | * }}` includes all root-level expressions from the partial "f" at the current scope).
+Root-level named expressions can be imported individually as well.
 For example,
 ```horseshoe
 {{< a }}
   {{ lower() -> toLowerCase() }}